You are here

 - Demonstrated ability to work in a multinational team.

-The traineeship will be for a period of 10 months, running from the beginning of September 2018 to the end of June 2019.
+The traineeship will be for a period of 10 months, running from the beginning of September 2019 to the end of June 2020 (at the moment of sending the offer to selected candidates, the EUISS reserves the right to adjust the starting date).

 Trainees will be awarded a stipend of €1,300 per calendar month.
 Paris-based trainees will receive an additional €200 as a cost-of-living adjustment.